playborn/Resources-Scan-Utility/README.md

 # Resources-Scan-Utility

 --- READ ME IN PROGRESS ---
+  - Testet under Windows 10, use on your own risk.

   - Because i have no clue about licences you have to get ImageMagick Portable by yourself and put the files in "modul\imageMagick\" ---
   - https://download.imagemagick.org/ImageMagick/download/binaries/ImageMagick-7.1.0-portable-Q16-x64.zip